sdg002/sdg002.github.io/curve-reconstruction/Readme.md

 - method DeleteAll() to remove all Circle and Line objects

 ##  Work log
-- You have complete Circle
+- Write an unit test for Line
-- You need to do everything Line
+- Write an unit test for Circle
 -